Adaptive procedures for directional false discovery rate control

 We will expand the repertoire of available methods for $\FDRdir$ inference with strong theoretical guarantee.
 In the FDR literature, it is known that \emph{adaptive} methods \citep{benjamini2006adaptive, benjamini2000adaptive} that incorporate a data-driven estimate of the proportion of true nulls

 into their procedures have the potential to improve upon the power offered by the vanilla BH procedure.
 Using martingale arguments, we prove that under independence, two adaptive methods can also provide strong $\FDRdir$ control upon the augmentation of sign declarations.
 The first is \cite{storey2004strong}'s adaptive FDR procedure, which can be seen as an adaptive variant of the BH procedure (\secref{Storeydir}).
-The second is a specific procedure belonging to a more recent line of methods driven by a technique called ``data masking" first introduced in \citet{lei2018adapt} (\secref{zdirect}).
+The second is a specific procedure belonging to a more recent line of methods driven by a technique called ``data masking'' first introduced in \citet{lei2018adapt} (\secref{zdirect}).
 We also numerically demonstrate their competitive power performances in \secref{simul}.

-That these adaptive procedures can offer $\FDRdir$ guarantee are particularly important for settings whose underlying parameter configurations contain little to no true nulls; arguably, if most $\theta_i$'s in question are non-zero, the $\FDRdir$ is more meaningful as an error measure compared to the FDR because querying about their signs matters more.
-On the other hand, such ``non-sparse-signal" settings are precisely those in which adaptive procedures can reap substantial gain in power, because a problem with less true nulls allows one to more liberally reject the hypotheses; compare \citet[Section 3.1]{storey2004strong}, where their adaptive FDR procedure only exhibits small improvement in power over the BH procedure when $\pi$ is large.
+Adaptive procedures that can offer $\FDRdir$ guarantees are particularly important for settings whose underlying parameter configurations contain little to no true nulls.
+Arguably, if most $\theta_i$'s in question are non-zero, the $\FDRdir$ is more meaningful as an error measure compared to the FDR because querying about their signs matters more.
+Moreover, such ``non-sparse-signal'' settings are precisely those in which adaptive procedures can reap substantial gain in power; see \citet[Section 3.1]{storey2004strong}, where their adaptive FDR procedure demonstrates greater improvements in power over the BH procedure as $\pi$ decreases.